flightpathdata/flightpathdata/partners/partners.md

 - TOC
 {:toc}

 While CsvPath Framework is an open source project, not a company, it has the same need to raise awareness and enthusiasm in order to grow.
 Atesta Analytics is the lead sponsor of CsvPath and FlightPath.
 It, the project committers, and other existing partners may benefit from the Framework gaining popularity.
 Your company or project could as well.
-And you can help make it happen.
+And you can help make that happen.
 <p>
 &nbsp;
 </p>